cloudflare/cloudflare-docs/content/stream/uploading-videos/creator-id.md

 ## Query by Creator ID with GraphQL

 After you set the creator property, you can use the [GraphQL API](/analytics/graphql-api/) to filter by a specific creator.
+Refer to [Fetching bulk analytics](/stream/getting-analytics/fetching-bulk-analytics) for more information about available metrics and filters.